mawo7952/mawo7952.github.io/eda_projects.md

 #### NDVI Time Series
 To examine long-term trends, I also calculated:
-- Mean NDVI inside the city of Boulder for each year
+- Mean July NDVI inside the city of Boulder for each year
-- Mean NDVI outside the city boundary for each year
+- Mean July NDVI outside the city boundary for each year

 These annual values were plotted as a time series to identify overall trends, possible drought impacts, or disturbances (e.g., wildfires).